openware/open-finance-protocol/README.md

 # RFC Open Finance Protocol

-:warning: This protocol is a draft, it is likely to change.
+:warning: This protocol is a draft, it is likely to change in the near future.

-Every contribution and suggestion is welcome (with no garanty of merge).
+:heart: Contributions and suggestions are welcome. :heart:

 ## Summary

-That standard is aiming to create simple, fast and sufficient protocol for financial communication with/between financial institutions using websocket.
+That standard is aiming to create simple, fast and sufficient protocol for financial communication with/between financial institutions using web-socket.

 ## Motivation

-The goal of this protocol is to symplify interconnecting financial institutions using a modern protocol, simple to implement using widely used tools as HTTP and websocket.
+The goal of this protocol is to simplify interconnection between financial institutions using a modern protocol, easy to implement using widely supported tools as JSON and web-socket.

 ## Introduction to the RPC protocol

-The protocol is aimed to be used through websocket.
+The protocol is aimed to be used through web-socket.

 Every events are formatted in a JSON array like the following: